datastaxdevs/workshop-introduction-to-nosql/README.md

 **✅ 3a.
 Cassandra knows JSON** :

+It is not a known fact but Cassandra accepts JSON query out of the box.
+You can find more information [here](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useInsertJSON.html)

 - *Insert data into Cassandra with JSON*

-It is not know enough but Cassandra accept JSON out of the box.
-You can find more information [here](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useInsertJSON.html)

 ```sql
 INSERT INTO videos JSON '{